n8mauer/HCIRAG/README.md

 # HCIRAG

-A Retrieval Augmented Generation (RAG) system using MongoDB for document storage and retrieval.
+A Retrieval Augmented Generation (RAG) system using MongoDB for document storage and retrieval of Human Computer Interaction (HCI) required reading.

 ## Overview